 |Careplus Health Plans||$0||$3,400||HMO||Chronic or Disabling|

-How to Sign Up for Supplemental Medicare in Tampa, Florida
+How to sign up for Medicare plans in Tampa, Florida

-Our licensed agents are ready to assist you in choosing the proper Medicare Advantage, Medigap, or Part D plan for your healthcare needs.
-Call us today to discuss available Medicare Supplement plans in Tampa, Florida, or complete our online form to get rates.
+Our licensed agents are ready to assist you in choosing the proper Medicare Advantage plan, Medigap, or Part D plan for your healthcare needs.
+Call us today to discuss available Medicare Supplement coverage options with one of our licensed insurance agents, or complete our online form to get rates.